Post-Doctoral Fellowship in Psychology Practice

 The mission of the fellowship is to provide high quality training to Fellows who have a passion for university counseling and who would like to further their professional development in college mental health practices with particular focus on clinical work with art students.
 The goal is that upon completion Fellows will be prepared for independent clinical work at a university counseling center or other clinical placements.
 With this aim, the post-doctoral program follows a practitioner-scholar model whereby clinical practice is informed by scholarly inquiry.
 As part of their training, Fellows participate in reading seminars and workshops run by invited speakers from the wider clinical community and whose expertise reflects the clinical concerns encountered working with young adults.
 The emphasis is on clinical practice embedded with scholarly skills including critical thinking, conceptualization, problem solving, and involvement in research/program evaluation.
 We are committed to training reflective and informed practitioners.
 The integration of practice and scholarship defines the training program.

-We will begin reviewing applications January. interviews occur on the rolling basis for an August start date coinciding with the beginning of the university’s academic calendar.
+We will begin reviewing applications in January.
+Interviews occur on a rolling basis for an August start date coinciding with the beginning of the university’s academic calendar.
 Orientation occurs virtually prior to the Fall semester.
-We will give priority to applications received before January 17th, 2023.
+We will give priority to applications received before January 16th, 2024.
 Applications will be considered until positions are filled.